 How do you play pickleball?
-This is one of the first questions you’ll likely ask when you’re invited to a badminton court for a bit of fun in the sun.
+This is one of the first questions you’ll likely ask if you’re ever invited to a badminton court for a bit of fun in the sun.

-The growing popularity of this great game is mainly because the pickleball rules are pretty straightforward.
-Also, the game of pickleball in itself is very simple to enjoy once you develop good hand-eye coordination.
-Certainly, owing to the rapid growth of this game, the USA Pickleball Association is on the way to transforming many local community centers into pickleball courts.
+The growing popularity of this great game is mainly because the rules are pretty straightforward.
+Pickleball in itself is very easy to play and enjoy, and can lead to benefits like better hand-eye coordination.
+The USA Pickleball Association has also been transforming many local community centers into pickleball courts.

-In this guide, we’re going to show you some great steps on how to play the game, and we touch on some pickleball rules so you can have fun despite being a complete beginner.
+In this guide, we’re going to teach you everything you need to know about the game, including the basic pickleball rules so you can have fun despite being a complete beginner.

 What Is Pickleball?